Here Are the 10 States With the Biggest Native American Populations

 Native American population: 321,112

 The country’s most populous state also has one of its largest Native populations.
 The origins of Indian gaming can also be traced back to the Golden State.
 In the 1950s, relocation efforts pushed Native Americans from reservations, in droves.
 Many headed west, even occupying a decommissioned federal prison on Alcatraz Island.
 Once they claimed it as Indian Country, several tribes began holding bingo night and other games there to generate revenue.
 Once it was determined that the U.S. Supreme Court couldn’t effectively regulate gaming on Native American land, the movement grew from there.
-As of 2011, there were 460 casino operations run by 240 tribes, with a total annual revenue of $27 billion.

 1. Arizona